Konafets/DrupalVM/README.rst

 Credits
 =======

-The cookbook is heavily inspired and uses code from the drupal cookbook Marius Ducea (https://github.com/mdxp/drupal-cookbook).
+The cookbook is heavily inspired and uses code from the `drupal cookbook <https://github.com/mdxp/drupal-cookbook>`_ from Marius Ducea.
 I modified it in the way that it make use of the database cookbook and its able to manage modules (enable, disable) and languages (install, enable, disable, default, import).

-With version of the cookbook you can select between an Apache2 or a Nginx webserver.
-I took the code from this pull request https://github.com/mdxp/drupal-cookbook/pull/1 and make it work.
+With this version of the cookbook you can select between an Apache2 or a Nginx webserver.
+I took the code from this `pull request <https://github.com/mdxp/drupal-cookbook/pull/1>`_ and make it work.